Peter Fontaine

 Peter Fontaine (1691–1757) was a clergyman at Westover Church, Westover Parish, Charles City County, Virginia.

 Family

 His parents, of noble French Huguenot extraction, were forced to leave for England, later Great Britain, and then Ireland after the revocation of the Edict of Nantes with the Edict of Fontainebleau in October 1685.
 His father Jacques de la Fontaine (later James Fontaine) was also a Reverend, while his mother was Anne Elizabeth Boursiquot.
-He had three older siblings.
+He had three older siblings and four younger siblings.
+His sister Mary Anne Fontaine Maury was the mother of Rev. James Maury and the great-grandmother of Matthew Fontaine Maury.

-His daughter Magdalen (who was ten-years-old) was raped and murder by Roman Catholic soldiers, by orders of the clergy to not suffer anyone of the Protestant faith alone in all of the Piedmontese valleys.
+Peter Fontaine first married Elizabeth "Lizzie" Forreau, the granddaughter of Captain Boulay, a French gentleman.
+They had a daughter Mary Ann Fontaine and Peter Fontaine, Jr. Mary Fontaine Winston married Isaac Winston, an uncle of Patrick Henry.
+After Elizabeth Fontaine's death, Peter Fontaine remarried.
+By her, he had several children.